Managing our catches

 Freshwater fisheries management in New Zealand overlaps between different agencies.
 The Department of Conservation (DOC) plays a large role – its website has information on its responsibilities.

 The licensing system for freshwater sports fishing is managed by Fish and Game councils.

 Commercial fishing of wild freshwater species isn't covered by the Fisheries Act (with the exception of eels).

-MPI is responsible for enforcing the Fisheries Act 1996 and its regulations.
+We're responsible for enforcing the Fisheries Act 1996 and its regulations.
 We take the lead on monitoring the fisheries management system.

 Find out more